jacoweb/GA-X99P-SLI/README.md

 Working system for Gigabyte GA-X99P-SLI.
 Just create a EFI partition on your bootdrive and clone this repo.
 Woila, it just works!
 (If you have the simular setup)

+This setup works like an real mac.
+Even sleep!

 ![Screenshot](osx.png)

 # Hardware